ALIYA2Group/Mod20_Segment_3/README.md

 ![G1](https://github.com/ALIYA2Group/Mod20_Segment_3/blob/main/Pictures/G1.PNG)

 * All code necessary to perform exploratory analysis
-* Most code necessary to complete the machine learning portion of the project
+* All code necessary to complete the machine learning portion of the project

 *Commits per Segment